1. They did what human beings looking for freedom, throughout history, have often done. They left.

 What can we see when we really look at these monolithic structures in detail?
 When holding our gaze what do their rough textures, shadows and unadorned geometries reveal?
 What might these beasts sound like?
 Cavernous and vast?
 Drone-like?
 Repetitive?
 Hypnotic?
 Oppressive, optimistic or sublime?

-This is the first screening and performance of ‘Brutti ma Buoni’ in Canberra – Australia’s home of Brutalism.
+This was the first screening and performance of ‘Brutti ma Buoni’ in Canberra – Australia’s home of Brutalism.

-After the screening, Australian composer and sound designer Tilman Robinson will play a vinyl set with 20th century art music, modern minimalism and experimental music that reflects on the stark and modular nature of the brutalist-style.
+After the screening, Australian composer and sound designer Tilman Robinson played a vinyl set with 20th century art music, modern minimalism and experimental music that reflects on the stark and modular nature of the brutalist-style.

 ‘Brutti ma Buoni’ features the interiors and exteriors of some of Canberra’s most notable Brutalist buildings including Llewellyn Hall, National Gallery of Australia, National Carillon, High Court of Australia, University of Canberra Village, and Black Mountain Library.